nronzel/xoracle/README.md

 plaintexts, using the same frequency analysis function from above.
 The key that produces the most closely resembling English is selected as the most likely key used for encryption.

+### Limitations

+Only works on English language text.
+If the ciphertext is numbers or coordinates of some kind, XORacle will not be able to decrypt the data.
+If you'd like other languages, feel free to submit a pull request with a frequency map for the language, and a function that can detect the language.

 ## Testing